 One great perk of WhatsApp Messenger is when you do return home you can continue texting anywhere in the world for free.
 So if you make friends traveling way it is a free way to stay in touch.
 When in your home country WhatsApp will simply use your data plan so there is no need for WiFi and it is still 100% free to text abroad(from home).
 But note this is only at home where you can use your regular data plan.
 If you are out of your home country you have to have a WiFi connection to use WhatsApp for free.
 I hope this is clear.

-Unless you have a jailbroken iPhone you have to use WiFi to use facetime anyway(or pay the additional fees).
 FaceTime is 100% free to call anyone on an iPad, iPod touch, Mac, or iPhone.
 Again, just find some free WiFi in the city you are visiting.
-You do not need to be constantly connected when traveling for leisure so being disconnected part of the day is nice anyway.
+You do not need to be constantly connected when traveling so being disconnected part of the day is nice anyway.
 Hopefully you can make better use of the time when you are connected.
+Once you find a secure WiFi connection simply open up FaceTime and call home.

 Skype might be what you are used to using and they have made a great iPhone app.
-It allows for calling for free or very cheap depending on the type of call.
+It allows you to make calls for free or very cheap depending on the type of call.
 FaceTime’s purpose is video calling but Skype will allow you to make regular calls back home when needed.
-Be sure to add some money to your account before you leave to make things easier.
+Not all Skype calls are free so be sure to add a little money to your Skype account before you leave home.

 I think it is pretty clear here how to browse the web over WiFi.
-The only thing I cannot stress enough is do not use any international data plan.
+The only thing I cannot stress enough is do not use any international data.
 Usually as soon as your plane touches down or you enter a new country you get a text about some $20/MB data plan which is horrible.
 If your phone is automatically downloading emails you can expect an enormous cell phone bill.
 Turn off your data roaming, and change your mail settings.
-See below for more information on this.
+Just like messaging and calling you can browse the web and email for free.
+I highly recommend not using international data to do this.
+To turn it off follow the steps below:

 iPhone Quick Guides